20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Select Smart Faucets with Farmhouse Styling

-11. Display Vintage Collections with Tech Enhancements
+11. Enhance Vintage Collections with a Little Tech

 Open wooden shelves on a shiplap wall in a farmhouse kitchen displaying a collection of vintage blue and white transferware plates, cream ironstone pitchers, and stoneware bowls, creating a cozy, rustic look.